-- 1. a completed application with the non-refundable \$25.00 application fee; - official transcript(s) from high school and from every post-secondary school attended.
-Students must request these official transcripts to be sent directly to the Edgewood College RAAD Admissions Office, 1255 Deming Way, Madison WI 53717. - \ Note: Failure to list on the application and submit transcripts at the time of application from ALL colleges/universities attended is grounds for dismissal from the program.
+- 1. A completed application with the non-refundable \$25.00 application fee. - 2.
+Official High School transcript or an official transcript from college most recently attended

+Students must request these official transcripts to be sent directly to the Edgewood College RAAD Admissions Office, 1255 Deming Way, Madison, WI 53717.
+Note: Failure to list on the application and submit transcripts at the time of application from colleges/universities attended is grounds for dismissal from the program.